Galloping in fast-growth natural merge sorts: Algorithms with the fast- and (tight) middle-growth properties

 \end{proof}

 The algorithm \cASS is presented in Algorithm~\ref{alg:cASS}.
-It is based on an \emph{ad hoc} tool, which we call \emph{level} of a run : the level of a run~$R$ is defined as the number~$\ell = \lfloor \log_2(r) \rfloor$.
-In practice, and following our naming conventions, we denote by~$\al{i}$ and~$\ell_i$ the respective levels of the runs~$\aR{i}$ and~$R_i$.
+It is based on an \emph{ad hoc} tool, which we call \emph{level} of a run : the level of a run~$R$ of length~$r$ is defined as the number~$\ell = \lfloor \log_2(r) \rfloor$.
+In practice, and following our naming conventions, let~$\al{i}$ and~$\ell_i$ denote the respective levels of the runs~$\aR{i}$ and~$R_i$.

 Observe that appending a fictitious run of length~$2n$ to the array~$A$ and stopping our sequence of merges just before merging that fictitious run does not modify the sequence of merges performed by the algorithm, but allows us to assume that every merge was performed in line~\ref{alg:cASS:merge}.
 Therefore, we work below under that assumption.